Nturn94/AngularLabs/README.md

 socket.js
 listen.js
 These files are run via "node server.js".
 This server file contains all the routes used and runs via express.
 The listen and socket files are responsible for managaging sockets.
+### Tests
+There are a few tests done on the server.js file.
+The test file can be found in the server directory.
+The tests were performed with mocha and chai.
 ### Other files
 All the other files have been created via angular.
 This is an angular project.
 There are several generated components and services.
 ### Version control